 Once trees reach 25 years old they are harvested for the first time.
 Every 9 years after that they can be harvested again.
 It takes 38 years before a tree produces high enough quality of cord to be made into wine stoppers.
 A cork oak will live for about 150-200 years.

 Just a little further north, we merged onto the A-2 and immediately noticed the increase in traffic that accompanies large cities.
 Riding on congested freeways always makes us a little more tense especially on motorcycles.

 Ponte 25 de Abril (April 25 Bridge)

 Crossing into Lisbon via the April 25 Bridge requires a toll of 1.85 euros per motorcycle.

 The bridge was built in 1966 and originally named Ponte Salazar (Salazar Bridge).
 In 1974, it was renamed after the Carnation Revolution which started on April 25, 1974.
 This revolution led to the fall of the authoritarian dictatorship and the start of a democratic Portugal.

 The red color and twin towers of this suspension bridge are often compared to the San Francisco’s Golden Gate Bridge.
 Although there are some similarities, the April 25 Bridge actually is closer in design to the San Francisco-Oakland Bay Bridge which was built by the same company; American Bridge Company.

 Next Blog Post

-Join us next blog post, as we walk among the colorful streets of Portugal’s capital city of Lisbon and experience the wonderful history, street art, and an amusement park themed sardine shop.
+Join us next blog post, as we walk among the colorful streets of Portugal’s capital city of Lisbon and experience the various styles of street art, some famous sites, and even a carnival-themed sardine shop!